Star Trek 3D Blu Ray 2009

 foter

-Review 3D Movie
+More about this 3D Movie

 The son of a Navy captain who died in battle, James Kirk, is having a good time – stealing cars, fighting in bars and teaching girls bad things.
 Fate still leads a stubborn man to the cadets of the Starfleet Academy and it seems, at first, the right choice – you can do the same thing here, only there are more girls around.
 The problems begin when a fleet squadron and a brand-new Enterprise cruiser go to a distress signal and fall into a trap set by the Romulan race.
 The squadron is defeated, only the Enterprise survived, whose crew now needs to figure out why the Romulans broke loose and how to save the planets they are going to destroy.